-Income Tax is charged according to the tax year, but a business - incorporated or not - can choose its own accounting period-end date.
+Income Tax is charged according to the tax year, but a business - incorporated or not - can choose its own accounting period end-date.
 The choice of accounting date can make a difference if your trade is seasonal.
 If you fix your accounting year so it falls before the start of your busy period, you may delay paying tax on those profits for 12 months.
-An unincorporated business with a 31 March accounting year-end will also delay the start of quarterly reporting under making tax digital for nearly a year.

-- Are there non-tax reasons for choosing one form of business structure? - What is the best year-end? - Are you likely to make losses to start with, or are do you anticipate profits over £45,000?
+- Are there non-tax reasons for choosing a particular form of business structure? - What is the best year-end? - Are you likely to make losses to start with, or do you anticipate profits over £50,000 (£43,430 in Scotland)?

 If you are likely to make losses to start with and have other income, you will pay less tax if you start as an unincorporated business.
-If there are two or more people involved in the business the next logical step would be to form a partnership.
+If there are two or more people involved in the business, the next logical step would be to form a partnership.

 You can incorporate the business once you start to make profits and would benefit from lower Corporate Tax rates, but the tax savings from running a small company are not as significant as they once were.
-On profits of less than £30,000 the tax savings will be less than £1,000, and the costs of preparing and filing the company accounts will eat into those savings.
-A sole trader making a profit of £50,000 will pay about £12,263 in Income Tax and NIC.
+On profits of less than £30,000 the tax savings will be less than £700, and the costs of preparing and filing the company accounts will eat into those savings.

+A sole trader in England, Wales or Northern Ireland making a profit of £45,000 will pay about £9,930 in Income Tax and NIC.
 When the trade is operated through a company the total tax payable by the business owner and company will depend on how any profit is extracted.
-If the owner takes a salary of £8,164 and the balance as dividends, the total tax paid would be about £2,400 lower than the sole trader.
+If the owner takes a salary of £8,632 and the balance as dividends, the total tax paid would be about £1,250 lower than the sole trader.
+The tax savings will be bigger for a Scottish taxpayer.